 Disable Symlinks¶

-Here is an example of how to disable symlinks:
+Here is an example of how to enable symlinks following if wanted:

 static-web-server \